joakim-brannstrom/dextool/plugin/mutate/doc/design/purpose.md

 Priority 3: maintain code quality standards.
 Rational: reduce technical debt which has a negative impact on development speed.
+Prepare the plugin for being used outside of research projects.

 # REQ-plugin_mutate-use_case
 This is a meta requirement for those that are traceable to use cases.